Tymoteusz24/LoyalityApp/Readme.md

 * handling of edge cases (including several non-obvious ones)
 * appropriate and effective use of design patterns
 * methods used to ensure the correctness and stability of implemented changes

-## Solution

-Please, check out to a new branch.

-To send the solved task, please create a private repository on bitbucket and share it with:
-`p.sitek@futuremind.com`, `m.nowacki@futuremind.com`, `m.klimczak@futuremind.com`, `t.jurek@futuremind.com`.

-If you have any questions, send them to the addresses above.

 ---

 ## Implementation Details